Spent Coolant Waste Disposal

 Many satisfied customers have found that using an ENCON Evaporator to greatly minimize the amount of wastewater needing to be hauled is both simple and cost effective.
 The antifreeze waste is automatically fed to the evaporator and heated to a boiling temperature.
 The water is driven off as water vapor to the atmosphere and contaminants that boil at higher temperatures such as metals and oils will concentrate in the evaporator tank.
 Typical reduction percentages for spent coolant applications are 92-94%.
 The dramatically reduced volume of concentrated coolant, oils, and metals are then hauled for disposal.

-ENCON Evaporators use 316L stainless steel as the standard material of construction for wetted parts in our Thermal and MVC product line.
+ENCON Evaporators use 316L stainless steel as the standard material of construction for wetted parts in our Thermal and MVR product line.
 This material of construction is appropriate for most coolant applications.
 Higher alloys may be considered in an atypical and more corrosive application of low pH and relatively high inorganic chlorides.

 Improving Cost Effectiveness Through Evaporation